 Carignan

-Also known as Cariñena in Spain or Mazuelo in Rioja
+Also known as Cariñena in Spain, Carignano in Sardinia or Mazuelo in Rioja

 High-yielding, late-ripening grape from Spain (Carinena).
 Naturally high in acidity and tannin; old-vine examples from southern France produce concentrated, characterful wines.
 Often softened by carbonic maceration or blending with Grenache.